History of East Asia: Growth of Edo/Tokyo

-1750–1900 Western Colonialism
+Western colonialism (1750-1919)

 The Meiji Era

 Following the Treaty of Kanagawa with the United States of America in 1854, Japan opened its ports and began to intensively modernise and industrialise.
 The Meiji Restoration of 1868 ended the Tokugawa period, and put Japan on a course of centralized modern government in the name of the Emperor.
 During late nineteenth and early twentieth century, Japan became a regional power that was able to defeat the militaries of both China and Russia.
 It occupied Korea, Formosa (Taiwan), and southern Sakhalin Island.

-20th century
+Early 20th century (1900-1950)

 Pacific War

-In 1931 Japan occupied Manchuria ("Dongbei") after the Manchurian Incident, and in 1937 it launched a full-scale invasion of China.
+In 1931, Japan occupied Manchuria ("Dongbei") after the Manchurian Incident, and in 1937 it launched a full-scale invasion of China.
 The U.S. undertook large scale military and economic aid to China and demanded Japanese withdrawal.
 Instead of withdrawing, Japan invaded French Indochina in 1940–41.
 In response, the U.S., Britain and the Netherlands cut off oil imports in 1941, which accounted for over 90% of Japan's oil supply.
 Negotiations with the US led nowhere.
 Japan attacked U.S. forces at the Battle of Pearl Harbor in December 1941, triggering America's entry into World War II.
 Japan rapidly expanded at sea and land, capturing Singapore and the Philippines in early 1942, and threatening India and Australia.

 Although it was to be a long and bloody war, Japan began to lose the initiative in 1942.
 At the Battle of the Coral Sea, a Japanese offensive was turned back, for the first time, at sea.
 The June Battle of Midway cost Japan four of its six large aircraft carriers and destroyed its capability for future major offensives.
-In the Guadalcanal Campaign, the U.S. took back ground from Japan.
+In the Guadalcanal campaign, the U.S. took back ground from Japan.